Patching Helm-Deployed Workloads with kubectl

 Helm is Kubernetes' de-facto package manager, but in urgent cases it's often quicker to apply temporary patches directly with kubectl.

-isn't always the fastest option.
-For urgent scenarios - like updating a container image, tweaking environment variables, or debugging workloads - you can apply temporary patches directly using kubectl
+Helm is the de-facto package manager for Kubernetes, but sometimes making changes via helm upgrade isn't always the fastest option.
+For urgent scenarios - like updating a container image, tweaking environment variables, or debugging workloads - you can apply temporary patches directly using kubectl.

 This entry explores how to patch Helm-deployed workloads pragmatically, while keeping Helm's release state intact.

-🌍Why Patch Instead of Upgrade?
+πWhy Patch Instead of Upgrade?

 - Rapid debugging: When a rollout is failing and you want to experiment quickly.